Skip to main content

 Simple contributions

 Everyone can contribute, and it's possible to start in any number of ways or with any number of skills.
+Some suggested starting points:

 • Promotion: Start a Bitcoin Cash social media page.
 Make some Bitcoin Cash art or marketing and spread it around.
 Start a local meetup and connect with other Bitcoin Cash or cryptocurrency enthusiasts in your area.